Financial Aid and Scholarships

 Learn more about using scholarships to pay for college in our scholarship guide.

-In 2020, student loan debt hit an all-time high, reaching nearly $1.6 billion.
+In 2020, student loan debt hit an all-time high, reaching nearly $1.6 trillion.
 Graduates in the class of 2018 owe an average of $29,200 in student loan debt.
 An estimated 92% of student loan debt comes from federal loans.

 Millions of students rely on federal loans to pay for college.
 Understanding the different types of federal loans, consolidation options, and loan forgiveness options helps students make informed decisions about student loans.